Phila-H-23/kicad-project/README.md

-Kicad schematic is in the master branch.
+KiCad schematic is in the master branch.